 “It shouldn’t happen if you have people running the organization the way they should be,” Hackney said.
 “It’s very obnoxious for them to claim that they are tax exempt.”

-In an interview, Leslie Renee Smith, attorney and board chair for California Families in Focus, said, “Their tax exempt status is not revoked.”
+In an interview, Leslie Renee Smith, the attorney and the board chair for California Families in Focus, said, “Their tax exempt status is not revoked.”

 On its website, California Families in Focus says its mission is “to develop and provide positive and innovative events and social service programs for youth and their families to achieve empowerment and purpose,” but it doesn’t mention any programs or services.